SunkaraboinaPraveenKumar/ats_partner/README.md

 ## AI-Powered Recruitment Platform

-SwipeIt revolutionizes the recruitment process by using AI to semantically match job seekers with recruiters, going beyond traditional keyword matching.
+SwipeIt revolutionizes the recruitment process by leveraging AI for deep semantic matching, automated interviews, and a modern, intuitive experience for both job seekers and recruiters.

+---

 ## Features

--   **Semantic Matching:** Our AI understands the context in job descriptions and resumes by creating embeddings (vector representations) and calculating their cosine similarity to find the most relevant matches.
+- **AI-Powered Semantic Matching:**
+  - Uses advanced embeddings and cosine similarity to match candidates and jobs based on true context, not just keywords.
+- **Swipe-Based Interface:**
--   **Swipe-Based Interface:** Intuitive swipe interface for both job seekers and recruiters, making the matching process engaging and efficient.
+  - Engaging swipe UI for both job seekers and recruiters to quickly browse and act on matches.
--   **Attitude Matching:** Find candidates that fit not just the skills, but also the company culture and work environment.
--   **Blind Hiring Mode:** Reduce bias in your recruitment process with our unique blind hiring mode that focuses on skills, not demographics.
--   **Real-Time Chat:** Connect with matched candidates or recruiters instantly through our integrated real-time messaging system.(Yet to come).
+- **Attitude & Blind Hiring:**
+  - Attitude/culture fit matching and a blind mode to reduce bias and promote fair hiring.
+- **AI-Powered Interviews:**
+  - Automated, voice-based interviews conducted by an AI recruiter.
+  - Each interview is recorded, transcribed, and evaluated by AI.
+  - Automatic feedback with ratings (communication, technical skills, problem solving, experience), summary, and recommendation.
+  - Recruiters can view all interviews for each application, with detailed feedback and transcripts.
+  - Dedicated recruiter pages for all applications of a job and all interviews of an application.
+  - Quick navigation via icons for interview and application details.
+- **Recruiter Dashboard:**
+  - Manage job postings.
+  - View all applications for each job (modal or dedicated page).
+  - Drill down to all interviews and feedback for each application.
+  - See candidate status, resume, and AI feedback at a glance.
+- **Job Seeker Dashboard:**
+  - Track all applications and interviews.
+  - View detailed AI feedback and ratings for completed interviews.
+- **Real-Time Messaging:**
+  - (Planned/partially implemented) Chat between job seekers and recruiters.
+- **Resume Parsing & AI Feedback:**
+  - Upload resumes, get parsed data, and receive AI-generated feedback.
+- **Modern UI:**
+  - Built with Tailwind CSS, Radix UI, and custom components for a seamless, responsive experience.
+- **Authentication:**
+  - Secure login and signup with NextAuth.js.
+- **Convex Backend:**
+  - Real-time, serverless backend for data and business logic.

+---

 ## How It Works

-1.  **Create Your Profile:** Upload your resume or create a job posting with our easy-to-use interface.
+1. **Create Your Profile or Job Posting:**
+   - Job seekers upload resumes; recruiters create job posts.
-2.  **AI Analysis:** Our AI analyzes and understands the context behind your skills or job requirements by generating embeddings.
+2. **AI Analysis:**
+   - The platform analyzes and understands the context behind skills and job requirements using embeddings.
-3.  **Start Matching:** Swipe through AI-recommended matches, ranked by cosine similarity, and connect with your perfect fit.
+3. **Start Matching:**
+   - Swipe through AI-recommended matches, ranked by relevance.
+4. **Interview & Feedback:**
+   - Candidates can take AI-powered interviews; recruiters review detailed feedback and transcripts.
+5. **Connect & Hire:**
+   - Use messaging (coming soon) and dashboards to manage the hiring process end-to-end.

+---

 ## Folder Structure